 The one thing you need to do right now to start improving your credit is to begin paying your bills on time and to keep your credit balances low.

-How To Get Your Credit Score
+How To Get Your Credit Score for FREE

 Just like obtaining a copy of your credit report your credit score can be tricky to get for FREE if you don’t know where to go.

 Two of my credit cards have this feature and it’s very nice to track monthly.
-If you are looking for a reliable and FREE place to get your credit score I recommend you go through Credit Sesame, not only can you get your credit score for free, it will alert you via email if anything changes on your credit report.
+If you are looking for a reliable and FREE place to get your credit score I recommend you go through Credit Sesame,.
+Not only can you get your credit score for free, it will alert you via email if anything changes on your credit report.